 Dr. Welch works with children, adolescents, and adults in the Child Anxiety Center and Anxiety Center.
-She is the Executive Clinical Director of EBTCS, Co-Director of the Anxiety Center and Co-Director of the Child Anxiety Center.
+She is Co-Director of the Child Anxiety Center.
 She is also a Founding Member of EBTCS.

 About Dr. Welch